|

 perpetuating spiral.

-as being wrong and caused by them.
-The response of the brain is either to shut
+wrong and caused by them.
+The response of the brain is either to shut out the

-out the memory or punish itself to gain forgiveness.
-If the guilt is over money
+memory or punish itself to gain forgiveness.
+If the guilt is over money lost

 more.
 Emotional highs are got through the intensity gained from gambling,